bitnami/charts/bitnami/solr/README.md

 ## Upgrading

+### To 9.5.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 9.0.3

 This version uses solr container image version `9.5.0-debian-12-r7` which removes `HDFS` module due to CVEs found in it.